 Antwoine Steele returns to not only write and direct but resurrect his most famous character Durville Sweet in “It Hits the Fan”.
 In this blaxploitation zombie short Durville has to venture into a dimension filled with zombies and finds himself a Zombie Ho (Dilynn Fawn Harvey, Clownado, Backwoods Bubba).

 Dilynn returns in “The Crawler”, a bloody tale about the perils of public toilets.
-Amanda Payton delivers a Cronenberg-inspired story of domestic violence, parasites and bloody mayhem.
+Amanda Payton (Hi-Death) delivers a Cronenberg-inspired story of domestic violence, parasites and bloody mayhem.
 The title creature is a bit on the unconvincing side but the gore more than makes up for it.
 Ms. Harvey in a skimpy waitress’s outfit doesn’t hurt either.

 Jeff Chitty’s “Night Drive” is a tale of karma in the form of road rage as a hit and run driver finds another car harassing him on a dark road.